 The summit of this lone hilltop, which rises to 200m above the Atlantic, is covered in ancient remains.
 From the Bronze Age Cairn, a design unique to this area and the Scillies, to the ruins of the 13th century hermitage which gives the hill its name.

-The Chapel Of Saint Micheal of Brea was built on the top of the ancient cairn during medieval times and was once the home of the legendary Harry the Hermit.
+The Chapel of Saint Micheal of Brea was built on the top of the ancient cairn during medieval times.
+And was once the home of the legendary Harry the Hermit.